-(xi) Conche
+(x) Conche

 The Company entered into an option agreement (the "Option") with Quadro Resources Inc. ("Quadro") pursuant to which Quadro has acquired the right to earn the Company's 33.33% interest in the Conche Property (acquired during fiscal 2018 via joint staking efforts with Quadro, Metals Creek Resources Corp. and the Company) on Newfoundland's Great Northern Peninsula.
 In order to exercise the Option, Quadro is required to issue 1 million Quadro shares to the Company over an eighteen month period with 200,000 shares owed upon receipt of regulatory approval (received September 27, 2018), a further 300,000 shares to be issued within six months of receipt of regulatory approval (March 27, 2019 - not received) and the final 500,000 shares within eighteen months of receiving regulatory approval (March 27, 2020).
-Upon completion of the share payments, the Company will retain a 1% NSR with Quadro having the right to purchase 50% of the NSR for \$500,000.
-Subsequent to March 31, 2019, the Company was informed by Quadro that they were terminating the option agreement and the project will revert to a 33.33% interest to each company (Benton, Metals Creek Resources and Quadro) and a joint venture is to be formed.
-As a result, the March 27, 2019 share payment from Quadro was not made to the Company.
+Upon completion of the share payments, the Company was to retain a 1% NSR with Quadro having the right to purchase 50% of the NSR for \$500,000.
+During the year ended June 30, 2019, the Company was informed by Quadro that they were terminating the option agreement and the project reverted to a 33.33% interest to each company (Benton, Metals Creek Resources and Quadro) and a joint venture is to be formed.
+As a result, the March 27, 2019 share payment from Quadro was not made to the Company and Quadro is no longer obligated to make the March 27, 2020 share payment to the Company.